kokthay/LinkQUIC/middlebox/README.md

 ## Captured Data
 The Middlebox Monitor captures incoming and outgoing QUIC packets using XDP attached to all network interfaces of the middlebox.

-We tested the middlebox monitoring on **Ubuntu 22.04.4 LTS**, but it should work with other versions.
+We tested the middlebox monitoring on Ubuntu 22.04.4 LTS, but it should work with other versions.
 Make sure to update the correct interface name in `middlebox.py`.

-# Example Usage
+## Example Usage

 To illustrate, let’s assume we run the Middlebox Monitor on an Ubuntu server running [Open vSwitch](https://www.openvswitch.org/).
 Then, update all network interfaces of the virtual switch in `middlebox.py`.
 This switch must be used for switching between a client and server or a client and the internet.